thenativeweb/boolean/README.md

 -   `'1'` (string)
 -   `1` (number)

+In addition to the primitive types mentioned above, boolean also supports their object wrappers `Boolean`, `String`, and `Number`.

-_Please note that if you provide a string, it will be trimmed._
+_Please note that if you provide a `string` or `String` object, it will be trimmed._

 All other values, including `undefined` and `null` are considered to be `false`.